chienhsiang/dendrite_U-Net/README.md

+# !!!
+Repo moved
+The new repo is moved to [Liu lab](https://nhri-hhliulab.webnode.tw/) at NHRI: https://github.com/LiuLabNHRI/dendrite-u-net

+---

 This is code to train the U-Net based model for dendrite segmentation used in the paper **A photo-switchable assay system for dendrite degeneration and repair in Drosophila melanogaster**.